What dangers does modernization pose against homeliness

 And here we are again at Sweet Blog, the sweetest blog online.
-The best online 'home' community out there.

-Starting with the devaluation of face-to-face Communication, through the lowering of human ability to concentrate (especially in children and teenagers), and ending with the reduction of emotional intelligence in most of us.
+Starting with the devaluation of face-to-face communication, through the lowering of human ability to concentrate (especially in children and teenagers), and ending with the reduction of emotional intelligence in most of us.
 Some will even argue that technology can affect our emotional stability.

-And as always, later in the article, there will be a refreshing infographic presentation and a video summarizing its content for you.
+As always, later in the article, there will be a refreshing infographic presentation and a video summarizing its content for you.

 Hop on!